skaupper/VirtualJukebox/docs/src/RESTInterface.md

 The value of `player_action` controls which action the server should take.
 Valid values are:

-- `"play"`: Starts or resumes playback
+- `"play"`: Starts or resumes playback.
 - `"pause"`: Pauses the playback.
 If it is already paused or stopped nothing happens.
-- `"stop"`: Stops playback and remove the currently playing track (if any).
-If playback is paused remove the track as well.
-If it is already stopped nothing happens.
 - `"skip"`: Removes the currently playing (or paused) track and play the next one in the queue.
 If playback is stopped remove the next queued track without resuming playback.
 - `"volume_up"`: Raises the volume by a fixed amount if it is not already at its maximum value.